RodolfosmFreitas/deepfuel/README.md

 ## Contributing & Contact

 Contributions are welcome!
 Please open an issue or submit a pull request [here](https://github.com/RodolfosmFreitas/deepfuel/issues).

-If you have any questions, feel free to get in touch.
+For questions, suggestions, or collaboration opportunities, please contact Rodolfo Freitas at <rodolfo.dasilvamachadodefreitas@qmul.ac.uk>.

+See the repository issue tracker for bug reports, feature requests, and discussions.